 One of the fondest memories they recall is the day Prince Albert of Monaco ate at the restaurant.
 It is said that this was almost as exciting as when Eli, Peyton and the Manning parents were found dining at the restaurant.
 After more than 40 years of working in the restaurant, with no family to hand the restaurant down to, Susie decided to sell the family business.

 In 2007, the restaurant was purchased from the family by Horst and Karen Pfeifer.
 Chef Pfeifer and his wife were well-known in New Orleans for their beautiful restaurant, Bella Luna, which was located in the French Quarter.
 After Hurricane Katrina devastated the area, Bella Luna was closed.
 So, they packed up the linen napkins and switched from fine dining in the city to Thin Fried Catfish in the swamp.
 Although they have not strayed from the recipes and specialities that made Middendorf’s famous, this energetic husband-wife team are always looking for fun and exciting things to add to the Middendorf’s experience.
 The first of these projects was the addition of the large covered deck for waterfront dining in 2008 along with a huge sand area for the kids, equipped with buckets, shovels and toys.
 It became immediately popular with guests of all ages.
-Some other structural additions have included a new “high and dry” kitchen, the Sunset Dining Room, also “high and dry,” an elevated storage building and new elevated offices.
-Since the couple shares a love for animals, they built a beautiful chicken coop in a fenced area behind the parking lot.
+Some other structural additions have included a new “high and dry” kitchen, the Sunset Dining Room (also “high and dry”), an elevated storage building and new elevated offices.
+In 2016, they completed Operation: High & Dry by raising the original side of the building.
+Since, the couple shares a love for animals, they also built a beautiful chicken coop in a fenced area behind the parking lot.
 The area has a small pond and lots of room for our feathered friends to run.
 At times, it has also been home to ducks, geese and even turkeys.

-The Pfeifer’s also started some new traditions that our guests look forward to every year.
-The amazing Oktoberfest celebration, which began in 2008, features authentic German dishes, prepared by Chef Horst Pfeifer himself, for 6 weeks starting every October.
-The menu is posted on our website in September so guests can plan their visits for their favorite meals.
-In 2009, the Middendorf’s Manchac Run started.
-Runners from far and wide compete in this annual race, which is held in November.
-Details can be found on our website and Facebook page about the race each year.
-Then, every December, locals and tourists can be found taking family photos and enjoying the Christmas Wonderland on the property.
+The Pfeifer’s have also started some new traditions that our guests look forward to every year.
+In September, it’s Fettuccine Frenzy every Wednesday, Thursday and Friday.
+The paper-thin fettuccine is handmade by Chef Horst Pfeifer, and it’s the same fettuccine that was served at Bella Luna.
+In Oktober, our Oktoberfest celebration kicks off with authentic German dishes, also prepared by Chef Horst Pfeifer who grew up in Germany.
+Oktoberfest runs every Wednesday and Thursday for 6 weeks.
+Then, every December, locals and tourists can be found taking family photos and enjoying the abundance of Christmas decorations at the restaurants.
 And, who could forget the Middendorf’s Express G model train.
-It makes its rounds all year long, exciting little kids and grown up kids alike.
+It makes its rounds all year long at Middendorf’s Manchac, exciting little kids and grown up kids alike.
 Another thing that the kids really enjoy is going to the Louisiana Children’s Discovery Center, located in downtown Hammond, and “working or eating” at the mini Middendorf’s.
 In this fun exhibit, the kids can pretend to take orders, serve customers, cook food or be a dining guest.

 Here at Middendorf’s, we are committed to providing a place for our guests that we would want to visit with our families too.
 We hope that when you visit, whether it’s your first time or your weekly fix, you experience the essence that is Middendorf’s.
 Our goal is to have you leave with a full belly and the memory of a great time.
 Most of all, we want you to come back and experience it again and again!
 We would be honored for you to be part of our history, part of the Middendorf’s family.